miniduan/snippets/README.md

 Attempted Scala implementation of the Heathrow to Londown calculation described in [Learn You Some Erlang for Great Good](http://learnyousomeerlang.com/functionally-solving-problems "Learn You Some Erlang for Great Good ")

+##### Scala Cake Pattern Dependency Injection

+Dependency injection sandbox.
+Uses the cake pattern and structural typing to do the injection.

 #### akka-sandbox

 Sandbox for Scala-Akka experiments.
-Contains the following
+Nothing wild or wonderful.

 #### 3GPP Parser and Simulator